 Facebook: Professor Mandy

-Mandy married her college sweetheart, Bryson, nearly 13 years ago.
+Mandy married her college sweetheart, Bryson, over 15 years ago.
 For the first 12 years of their marriage, Mandy was busy finishing graduate school and her doctorate while working as a college professor.
 Throughout that busy time in her life, there was always a longing in her heart to be a mom — but she wondered if the Lord was directing her to become a mom biologically or through adoption.
 And so, for over 10 years, she and her husband asked the Lord to direct their paths, to shut doors He needed to shut to direct them to where He wanted them to be.
 When their doctors told them they have a 0% chance of having a biological child together, they understood why those years of longing to adopt were there.
 During both of their childhood and teen years, adoption and foster care had a significant impact on both of them.
 The Lord in His goodness began planting the seeds for adoption so many years before.
-Mandy is the proud momma to Lydia Grace, a three year old born with symbrachydactyly, adopted from China last year.
-Mandy left her career as a college professor to spend her days taking care of Lydia and helping her husband run a video production company.
-Mandy and Bryson are in the process of adopting another child from China.
+Mandy is the proud momma to Lydia Grace and Barrett FanFan, both adopted from China.
+Mandy is a business professor at a university in Oklahoma.

 Blog: Living Out His Love